zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 .. note::
-   An incoming message that was sent synchronously is also processed correctly by this algorithm, since the mailbox automatically creates a memory block containing the message data using RXPOOL.
+   An incoming message that was sent synchronously is also processed correctly by this algorithm, since the mailbox automatically creates a memory block containing the message data using ``RXPOOL``.
 However, the performance benefit of using the asynchronous approach is lost.

 APIs